 100+ essays on literary topics

-Following a visit to Punjabi University, Patiala, India, in February 2018, to give a talk to students on the MA English course, a group of about a dozen students have been helping me to write a play about gender inequality in modern India.
+Following a visit I made to Punjabi University, Patiala, India, in February 2018, to give a talk to students on the MA English course, a group of about a dozen students helped me to write a play about gender inequality in modern India.